luxonis/depthai-hardware/docs/source/pages/includes/pro.rst

 Getting started
 ***************

-To get started with this OAK model, you first need to install **depthai library version 2.15 or above**.
-You can set IR laser dot projector and illumination LED via the API as below.
+You can set IR laser dot projector and illumination LED via the API as below. **Note** that the dot projector will be **strongest at 765mA**, as above that, the duty cycle will decrease.

 .. code-block:: python